DNAsantanu/ML-Projects/README.md

 # ML-Projects
-some ml projects for learning how to implement machine learning in practical (guided by campusx)
+some ml projects for learning how to implement machine learning in practical